CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-MSYS.md

 You will receive warnings about unterminated character constants; they do not impact the compilation as far as this writer is aware.

 **Note**: This will compile a release version with Sound and Tiles support and all localization languages, skipping checks and tests, and using ccache for build acceleration.
 You can use other switches, but `MSYS2=1`, `DYNAMIC_LINKING=1` and probably `RELEASE=1` are required to compile without issues.

+See `COMPILING-CMAKE.md` section `CMake Build for MSYS2 (MinGW)` for using the CMake build system here.

 ## Running: